pyscal/pyscal/docs/source/example1basic.rst

-Getting started with pyscal
+Getting started with pybop
 --------------------------

-| This example illustrates basic functionality of pyscal python library
-  by setting up a system and reading in atoms.
-An interactive version of this example would be made available soon.
+This example illustrates basic functionality of pyscal python library by setting up a system and reading in atoms.
-| We start by importing the module

 .. code:: ipython3